woorulez/cli-scripts/README.md

-# git-commands
+# cli-scripts
-Useful commands collected mostly from the web
+Useful commands collected mostly from the web.